openethereum/openethereum.github.io/Validator-Set-Tutorial-1.md

 At this point in the tutorial, we miss the address and password file for `Node0`'s account as well as the bootnodes' addresses corresponding to all the nodes that we will use in this tutorial.
 These fields are commented (notice the `#`) for the moment.
 Let's create an account for `Node0` using the passwords: `node0pwd`.

-To do this, simply run `parity --config ./node0.toml account new` using the passwords given above.
+To do this, simply run `openethereum --config ./node0.toml account new` using the passwords given above.
 ```bash
 Loading config file from ./node0.toml
 Please note that password is NOT RECOVERABLE.